lroe34/lroe34/README.md

-I am a Data Science major.
-My projects here are a combination of class work and programming done in my free time.
+I am a data science major and the projects here are a combination of class work and programming done in my free time.

 lroe34@gmail.com